Django domain redirect middleware

 Make sure you got the sites framework set up correctly when using this!
 As noted in the code, this doesn’t work with the Flatpages framework yet, this is TODO.

-1. Vincent van Adrighem said on
+1. Vincent van Adrighem says

 Why not use virtual hosts with rewriterules?